RESOURCES

 Caitlin Hamilton Caitlin Hamilton

-The rise of alternative-academic and academic-adjacent careers has opened up new possibilities for scholars who want to explore life outside the traditional academic career ladder.
-But the thought of starting your own alt-academic business can feel daunting.
+The rise of alt-ac and academic-adjacent careers has opened up new possibilities for scholars who want to explore life outside the traditional academic career ladder.
+But the thought of starting your own alt-ac business can feel daunting.
 Is it financially viable?
 Is the administrative hassle worth it?
 Where do you even begin?
-If you’ve ever considered making the leap, this post outlines five essential steps to help you consider the transition from academia to entrepreneurship.

 Read More